-Forbes recently released a thought-provoking article which questioned whether a consumer need for the metaverse indeed exists.
+Forbes recently released a thought-provoking article that questioned whether Consumers Actually Need The Metaverse indeed exists.

 Yes, we see the tens of billions of dollars being poured into the metaverse.
 We see the potential value creation events.
 Within web3- and metaverse-related echo chambers, we hear voices that promise the metaverse will be the next big thing – that it will be significant.

 In the periphery, we can see things like Shanghai’s $1.5 billion metaverse development fund, Facebook’s name change to Meta, and the $10 billion per annum they’re prepared to deploy into the metaverse, and we see Dubai’s metaverse strategy which intends to add upwards of $4 billion into their economy over the next 5 years.
 The big players are not only prepared to deploy, they’re already 10 or 11 figures in.

 Forbes’ counter-narrative was both insightful and interesting.
 Does the new metaverse-enabling technology only compete with pre-existing means of entertainment, education, and other digital experiences?

 But what about simulated training, alternate realities, and educational opportunities that the metaverse will present?
 What about increasingly complex digital identities, digital assets, and digital experiences?

 In the article, Prof Ben Voyer writes, “Entertainment is a core human need, and every generation, every century, sees new forms of entertainment.

 “These new forms of entertainment just end up replacing older ones and creating a more fragmented entertainment market…

 “Beyond entertainment, the metaverse may address needs such as education (e.g. offering learning environments closer to real-life campuses, where serendipitous interactions are key) and prototyping real-world projects (e.g. building digital twins of cities and studying behaviours).”